maxidoe2/maxidoe2/README.md

 # Hi!
 I'm Máximo Estudillo 👨‍💻

-I'm a 4th-year student of Information Systems Engineering at UTN (Argentina), passionate about cybersecurity and backend development.
+🎓 I'm a 4th-year student of Information Systems Engineering at **UTN (Argentina)**.
-I enjoy building secure, efficient software solutions and learning new technologies.
+🔐 Passionate about **Cybersecurity**, **Fullstack development**, and building secure, efficient software solutions.

-💡 I’m currently learning more about ethical hacking, cloud infrastructure, and DevOps practices.
+☁️ Currently learning more about **ethical hacking**, **React Native**, and **Testing QA**.

-And....
-Mi nombre es Máximo Décimo Meridio, comandante de los ejércitos del norte, general de las legiones Félix, leal servidor del verdadero emperador, Marco Aurelio.
-Padre de un hijo asesinado, marido de una mujer asesinada, y alcanzaré mi venganza, en esta vida o en la otra.
-También estudio Ingenieria en Sistemas de Información y aprendo Ciberseguridad por mi cuenta.
+---

+## 🚀 About Me
+- 💻 I enjoy creating projects that combine **functionality, security, and scalability**.
+- 📚 Always curious, always learning — especially in cybersecurity and system administration.
+- 🎮 Big fan of video games like **Gaplus (a.k.a Galaga)** and **Heroes of Might and Magic V**.

+---

+## 🌐 Portfolio
+Check out some of my projects here 👉 [maxiestudev.web.app](https://maxiestudev.web.app)

+---

+## ✨ Fun Fact
+*"My name is Máximo Décimo Meridio, commander of the Armies of the North, General of the Felix Legions, loyal servant to the true emperor, Marcus Aurelius.
+Father to a murdered son, husband to a murdered wife… and I will have my vengeance, in this life or the next."*

+Yes, I’m also a Systems Engineering student and self-taught cybersecurity enthusiast 😉.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/maxidoe24//) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/maxidoe2)